flo20/pakkamarwadi/README.md

 **9.** Push committed changes to your remote repo.

 **12.** Create a pull request, click on `compare and pull requests`.
-Please ensure you compare your feature branch to the desired branch of the repo you are supposed to make a PR to.

-**13.** Add an appropriate title and description to your pull request explaining your changes and efforts done.
+**13.** Add an appropriate title and description to your pull request explaining your changes made.

 **14.** Click on `Create Pull Request`.